wevote/WeVoteServer/README_API_INSTALL.md

 ###  Install the C library

+Start by changing directories into your WeVoteServer folder:

+    $ cd /Users/<YOUR NAME HERE>/PythonProjects/WeVoteServer/
     $ git clone https://github.com/maxmind/geoip-api-c.git
     $ cd geoip-api-c
     $ ./bootstrap
     $ ./configure
     $ make

+In the "make check" step, you may see some errors like "make[2]: * [install-libLTLIBRARIES] Error 1".
+These errors won't prevent geoip from working.

     $ make check
     $ make install
     $ cd ..